NotAriRay/dotfiles/README.md

 # Dots

 - This repository is a collection of all the dotfiles for my macOS rice.

+> [!TIP]
-If you encounter any errors, please create a issue on github.
+> If you encounter any issues or need help please open up an [issue](https://github.com/NotAriRay/dotfiles/issues) here on github

 # Details